emtee40/fdroid-wiki/Workflow-Policy.md

 * lazy consensus: wait at least a week to give contributors a chance to respond.
 Ping people to bring their attention that their response is desired.
-* if this if your first change to a given project repo, then ask first.
+* if this is your first change to a given project repo, then ask first.
 * Some project repos will have different policies.
 For example _fdroiddata_ requires lots of small changes for app updates, etc.